acearchive/legacy-artifact-action/README.md

 Flags:
   -h, --help                 help for artifact-action
-      --ipfs-api multiaddr   The multiaddr of your IPFS node -m, --mode string          The mode to operate in, either "validate" or "history" (default "validate") -o, --output string        The output to produce, either "artifacts", "cids", or "summary" (default "summary") --path path            The path of the artifact files in the repository (default "artifacts/") --pin-endpoint url     The url of the IPFS pinning service API endpoint to use
+      --ipfs-api multiaddr   The multiaddr of your IPFS node -m, --mode string          The mode to operate in, either "validate", "history", or "upload" (default "validate") -o, --output string        The output to produce, either "artifacts", "cids", or "summary" (default "summary") --path path            The path of the artifact files in the repository (default "artifacts/") --pin-endpoint url     The url of the IPFS pinning service API endpoint to use